pybamm-team/PyBaMM/docs/source/user_guide/installation/index.rst

 .. warning::

-    The list of dependencies below may be outdated.
-Please refer to the official repository or package manager for the most up-to-date versions.
+    The list of dependencies below might be outdated.
+Please refer to the pyproject.toml file to find all dependencies.

 Required dependencies
 ~~~~~~~~~~~~~~~~~~~~~